 Whitewashed wood-look tile floors typically show the appearance of wear with the darker colors peeking out from underneath.
-It fits right in with the 2018 aged and worn trends happening across all styles of flooring.
+It fits right in with the aged and worn trends happening across all styles of flooring.

-Whitewash will make your home look brighter, bigger and more relaxed.
+Whitewash will make your home look brighter, bigger, and more relaxed.
 It can give that “beachy” feel or also an upscale contemporary feel, depending on the rest of your decor.

-The marble-look tile trend is going to be huge in 2018, especially in kitchens, bathrooms and commercial spaces.
+Bright white tiles are super hot in the home, and the marble-look tile trend is going to be huge in 2022, especially in kitchens, bathrooms, and commercial spaces.